skhidrapure/kickstarter-analysis/README.md

 ![](resources/OutcomesVsGoals.png)

 Looking at the graph plotted against the Outcomes vs Goals it shows that it is more likely to have a better success rate for campaigns with goals below $5000.
-Looking at the graph the success % for campaigns with goal range of $45000 - $49999 is 0% and the success rate for campaigns with goal $50000 is 13%, these look like inconsistencies which might be result of insufficient data of very little data ex: For the goal rang $45000 to $49999 we have only one campaign when compared to 169 campaigns with goal range $5000-$9999, more on this in the limitations section.
+Looking at the graph the success % for campaigns with goal range of $45000 - $49999 is 0% and the success rate for campaigns with goal $50000 is 13%, these look like inconsistencies which might be result of insufficient data or very little data ex: For the goal range $45000 to $49999 we have only one campaign when compared to 169 campaigns with goal range $5000-$9999, more on this in the limitations section.

 ### Challenges and Difficulties Encountered